 40 years after it was founded, The Farm Community, a commune in rural Tennessee, continues to thrive.
 In a recent visit to Malaprops Bookstore and Café, author Donald Stevenson, the community’s resident historian, told the story of how a group of visionaries continue to make it work.

-From NPR and local station WCQS: It’s the first day of school at Hall Fletcher Elementary in Asheville, N.C.
+From WCQS: It’s the first day of school at Hall Fletcher Elementary in Asheville, N.C.
 Principal Gordon Grant stands outside in a white suit and bow tie, greeting students.
 The kids arrive sporting fresh haircuts and new shoes.
 One even wears a tutu.
-But the biggest change on this first day […]
+But the biggest change on this first day of school may be […]

 As development officials continue to crunch numbers to determine Moogfest’s economic impact, the future of the event is in question, says Mike Adams, CEO of Moog Music.